Financial resources for photographers

 Supporting photographers of color impacted by COVID-19.
 Diversify Photo is helping people of color who make a living as a photographer and have lost work or are experiencing financial hardship due to COVID-19.
 By partnering with Darkroom, Diversify Photo will handle all the order fulfillment, printing, and shipping logistics and expenses and 100% of proceeds on print sales will go directly back to the artist.
 If you would like to make a direct contribution to a photographer in lieu of purchasing a print, payment info can be found next to each artist's name.
 If you would like to contribute to the general Diversify Photo COVID-19 Relief Fund, donations can be made via paypal to email@example.com The print sale runs 3/30/20 - 4/3/20.
 More details here.

-Safety while covering COVID-19
+Safety while covering COVID-19 and after

 Covering the ongoing pandemic is logistically challenging.
 Here are a few resources we've found online that might be helpful to news photographers.